 How to protect pets from foxes

-Attacks occur around dawn or dusk on pets left outside to wander.
+Attacks on pets occur most often around dawn or dusk on those left outside to wander.
 To avoid attacks on pets:

 - Keep cats indoors, especially at night